xafold/Face-Mask-Detection-System/README.md

 ### Installing

-Please refer the requirement.txt file for the installing the prerequisite for this project.
+Please refer the [View requirement](requirements.txt) file for the installing the prerequisite for this project.

 ### Results
 #### Accuracy and Loss of our model